Washington state Attorney General Bob Ferguson looking into decision to close National Archives in Seattle

 The Public Buildings Reform Board, which examines ways to trim federal properties deemed excess, has recommended the sale of the 73-year-old archives building and its 10-acre site on Sand Point Way Northeast.
 The archives are a repository for all federal records generated in the Pacific Northwest.

-In a news release Monday, the National Archives said the date of the closure has not been set but the sale of the facility is expected to take about 18 months.
+In a news release Monday, the National Archives said the date of the closure has not been set, but the sale of the facility is expected to take about 18 months.
 The archives has requested to stay in the Sand Point building for another three years after the sale.

 With the sale, nearly 1 million boxes and numerous other archival records would be moved to National Archives storage in Kansas City and Riverside, California.